policies and procedures

 - Strengthening partnership delivery through embedding our own CTS core skills and experiences into the subcontracted delivery through identification of learners and employers and providing resource to complement the partner’s in-house delivery.

-CTS will only subcontract with partners who are approved providers within the ESFA Register of Training Organisations (ROTO) and the Register of Apprenticeship Training Providers (RoAPT) assurance gateway.
+CTS will only subcontract with partners who are approved providers within the ESFA Register of Training Organisations (ROTO) and / or the Register of Apprenticeship Training Providers (RoAPT) assurance gateway as appropriate.

 Commitment to improving the quality of teaching and learning